Miranda Rights Endure Despite US Supreme Court Ruling

 Prosecutors later used the statement to charge Tekoh with sexual assault.
 But after a jury acquitted him, Tekoh sued Vega and others for damages under a civil rights statute known as Section 1983.
 The law allows individuals to sue state officials over “deprivation” of constitutional rights and privileges.

+The U.S. Constitution’s Fifth Amendment says no person can be “compelled in any criminal case to be a witness against himself…”

+Citing prior court rulings, conservative Justice Samuel Alito wrote that Miranda is a “set of rules” designed to protect the Fifth Amendment, rather than a Constitutional right.

-"In sum, a violation of Miranda does not necessarily constitute a violation of the Constitution," Alito wrote, adding that a Miranda violation is not grounds for bringing a lawsuit under Section 1983.
+“In sum, a violation of Miranda does not necessarily constitute a violation of the Constitution,” Alito wrote for the majority, adding that such a violation is not grounds for bringing a lawsuit under Section 1983.

-Instead, a defendant's "remedy" is to have his or her statement excluded at trial.
-But Justice Elena Kagan, writing for the three dissenting liberal justices, noted that "sometimes such a statement will not be suppressed."
+Alito noted that defendants have the right to have their un-Mirandized statements excluded at trial.

+But that remedy is not enough, liberal Justice Elena Kagan wrote in her dissent.
+Sometimes, she wrote, “a statement will not be suppressed.”

-"And sometimes, as a result, a defendant will be wrongly convicted and spend years in prison," she wrote.
+“And sometimes, as a result, a defendant will be wrongly convicted and spend years in prison,” she added.

 The ruling brought criticism from civil rights groups.